[Contact] [Curriculum Vitae] [Lecture Slides]

 - "Beyond CES: Three Alternative Classes of Flexible Homothetic Demand Systems" with Philip Ushchev, Oct 2017 Version; Jul 2017 version available as CEPR-DP12210.
-For the presentation slides, Oct 2017;
+For the presentation slides, Dec 2017, Tokyo;

-- "Coupled Chaotic Fluctuations in a Model of International Trade and Innovation: Some Preliminary Results" with Iryna Sushko and Laura Gardini, June 2017 Version.
+- "Coupled Chaotic Fluctuations in a Model of International Trade and Innovation: Some Preliminary Results" with Iryna Sushko and Laura Gardini, Communications in Nonlinear Science and Numerical Simulation, 58 (May 2018): 287-302.
+June 2017 Version.
 For the presentation slides, Jun 2016, Urbino.

-- "Geographical Advantage: Home Market Effect in a Multi-Region World" Oct 2017 Version; Also available as CEPR-DP12352.
+- "Geographical Advantage: Home Market Effect in a Multi-Region World" Research in Economics (formerly Ricerche Economiche), 71 (December 2017): 740-758.
+Oct 2017 Version; Also available as CEPR-DP12352.
 For the presentation slides, Nov 2012, Princeton Trade Seminar.
 This is the updated version of "Geography of the World Economy" Jan 1999 Version, delivered as the Inaugural Fukuzawa Lecture at the 1999 Far Eastern Meeting of the Econometric Society in Singapore.

 - "Revisiting the Model of Credit Cycles with Good and Bad Projects" with Iryna Sushko and Laura Gardini, Journal of Economic Theory, 163 (May 2016): 525-556.
 Feb 2016 Version.
 For the presentation slides, Dec 2015.
 For a detailed mathematical analysis of this model, see "Robust Chaos in a Credit Cycle Model defined by a One-Dimensional Piecewise Smooth Map, " with Iryna Sushko and Laura Gardini, Chaos, Solitons, and Fractals, 91 (October 2016): 299-309.
 Mar 2016 Version